rufusl/lol-viewport-finder/readme.md

 Images from URLs are cache in the folder `.\inputCache` for subsequent runs.

+### RectDraw Demo

+The application can be run with `LOLViewportFinder.exe --rectDraw` to capture the window from the enclosed `RectDraw` application.
+Run `RectDraw.exe` afterwards and draw a rectangle to see its live detection in `LOLViewportFinder`.

 ### Debug Output

-Add the `-d` argument have the application write intermediate images to the folder `.\output`.
+Add the `-d` argument to have the application write intermediate images to the folder `.\output`.

 ## Open Improvements